-In the United States, the FDA is expected to take action on an application for a non-priority drug within 12 months of submission of the registration dossier.
+In the United States, the FDA is expected to take action on an application for a standard drug within 12 months of submission of the registration dossier.
 At the end of the review cycle, FDA may approve the application or issue a so called "complete response letter", which sets out reasons why the application has not been approved and identifies information needed to correct deficiencies.
 For priority drugs, the expected review time is eight months.
 Average total review times in the U.S. are 18-21 months.
+For example, on 13 May 2022, the FDA has issued a complete response letter regarding the Biologics License Application (BLA) for bimekizumab for the treatment of adults with moderate to severe plaque psoriasis, stating that the FDA cannot approve the application in its current form.
+The complete response letter states that certain pre-approval inspection observations must be resolved before approval of the application.
+The UCB Group is cooperating with the FDA and working to address the observations and make Bimzelx® available to patients in the US.